Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning

-\minisection{Implementation details.} We use ResNet-18~\cite{He2016} as a feature extraction backbone.
-This is the same base network used in SSRE~\cite{zhu2022self} and PASS~\cite{zhu2021prototype}, two state-of-the-art DFCIL approaches.
-We use the decoder in~\cite{sfnet} to estimation student low-level saliency maps.
+\minisection{Implementation details and metrics.} We use ResNet-18~\cite{He2016} as a feature extraction backbone.
+This is the same base network used in SSRE~\cite{zhu2022self} and PASS~\cite{zhu2021prototype}, two state-of-the-art EFCIL approaches.
+We use the decoder in~\cite{sfnet} to estimate low-level student saliency maps.
 All experiments are trained from scratch using Adam for 100 epochs with an initial learning rate 0.001.
 The learning rate is reduced by a factor 10 at epochs 45 and 90.
 For exemplar-based approaches, we use herding~\cite{rebuffi2017icarl} to select and store 20 samples per class following common settings~\cite{rebuffi2017icarl,hou2019learning}.
-We implement RRR~\cite{ebrahimi2021remembering} with SSRE to fairly compare it with ROSS.
-We report two common metrics for class incremental learning: top-1 accuracy and average forgetting for all classes learned up to task $t$.
-We perform three runs of all experiments and report mean performance and variance.
-For dilated boundary supervision, we set $d$ of the three boundary dilation stages to be 5\%, 10\% and 15\% of the image size.
+We implement RRR~\cite{ebrahimi2021remembering} with SSRE to fairly compare it with TASS.
+For dilated boundary supervision, we set $d$ of the three mid-level boundary dilation stages to be 5\%, 10\% and 15\% of the image size.